drdrewusaf/Display-N-Streams/README.md

 Host this repo on a webserver and select, name, and order the streams you wish to monitor.

 ### Setup
-1) If you want to keep the default styling using bootstrap, host the entirety of this repo in a webserver folder.
-Otherwise, make sure the important files listed above are hosted.
+1) Host the entirety of this repo in a webserver folder.

 2) With your webserver running, navigate to the index.html file.